 RAMONES Creative Director, 2001

-Since 1994, the photographic and journalistic works of Maggie St.Thomas have graced the pages and covers of more than 300 print publications like High Times and Rolling Stone Magazine, both national and international books including Italian import RAMONES Blitzkrieg Rock & Art (English and Italian), and have been featured in music videos including Sublime’s video for “Boss DJ – Acoustic Version”, animated by Andrew William Ralph.
+Since 1994, the photographic and journalistic works of Maggie St.Thomas have graced the pages and covers of more than 300 print publications like High Times and Rolling Stone Magazine, both national and international books including Italian import RAMONES Blitzkrieg Rock & Art (English and Italian).
+They have been featured in music videos, including Sublime’s video for “Boss DJ – Acoustic Version”, animated by Andrew William Ralph.
 Track taken from the album ‘Sublime Acoustic: Bradley Nowell & Friends’.

-Shortly after the birth of her twin sons in Summer 2002, Maggie completed her studies at Cal State Fullerton for Criminal Investigation in the Forensic Sciences, Private Investigation, and Undercover Surveillance.
-In the Summer of 2017, she obtained her license and certification with CANA (Cremation Association of North America) and currently works in the Death Care Industry as a full-time Crematory Operator.
-You can still find her work published at Janky Smooth and Jerk Of All Trades Magazine.
+Shortly after the birth of her twin sons in the Summer of 2002, Maggie completed her studies at Cal State Fullerton for Criminal Investigation in the Forensic Sciences, Private Investigation, and Undercover Surveillance.
+In the Summer of 2017, while working as a “Pre-Need” Funeral Planner helping families and loved ones get their final wishes on paper, she obtained her license with CANA (Cremation Association of North America) and has established her career in Death Care as Crematory Operator, assisting those who once had a beating heart into the afterlife.
+You can still find her work published at Jerk Of All Trades Magazine.